 Hans-Peter Kohler, Demography, Dept of Sociology

 Harris Steinberg, City and Regional Planning, PennDesign

 The Institute for Diabetes, Obesity, and Metabolism; the Division of Endocrinology, Diabetes, and Metabolism; and the Diabetes Research Center Combined Spring 2014 Seminar Series presents:

-UNC School of Medicine
+Stony Brook School of Medicine

 Smilow Center for Translational Research, 12th Floor

 Dissertation title: Role of Ceramide Kinase in Breast Cancer Progression

 Lecture title: “Circadian Regulation of Intestinal Immunity”.

 Dr. Hooper is Professor at UT Southwestern Medical Center.

 Financing Development and Innovation in Africa ******************************** Institute for African Development presents this symposium at Cornell University this spring.
 This event is co-sponsored by the African Development Bank and Mario Einaudi Center for International Studies and is open to the public.
 For more information see: http://iad.einaudi.cornell.edu/.